Best Electronics Stores in Germany (2026): MediaMarkt, Saturn, Cyberport & Refurbished Tech Guide

 This is different from a voluntary guarantee.
 Gewährleistung is the legal warranty that applies to every purchase from a business.

-First 12 months: If the product breaks or malfunctions, the seller must prove that you caused the defect.
+- Under current EU consumer protection rules, sellers may be responsible for proving that a defect was not present at the time of purchase during the initial period after sale.
+Consumers should always verify the latest legal requirements, as regulations can change. or malfunctions, the seller must prove that you caused the defect.
 This is very difficult for the seller.
 In practice, for the first year, the seller will almost always replace or repair the item for free.

 Months 12 to 24: The burden of proof shifts to the buyer.
 You must prove that the defect existed at the time of purchase.
 This is harder, but still possible if the defect is a known manufacturing issue.